tjsiledar/readit/README.md

 To address these challenges in speech processing, we propose utilizing self-supervised algorithms that are trained on raw waveform data.
 Our research demonstrates that this approach can create brain-like representations with just 600 hours of unlabeled speech, a similar exposure rate to that of infants during language acquisition.
 The functional hierarchy of this algorithm aligns with the cortical hierarchy of speech processing, and various training methods reveal functional specialization that is comparable to the cortex.
 Our research confirms that this specialization is analogous to the behavior of additional participants.

-Furthermore, we showcase how self-supervised learning can explicate the organization of speech processing in the brain and identify the language acquisition laws that shape the human brain
+Furthermore, we showcase how self-supervised learning can explicate the organization of speech processing in the brain and identify the language acquisition laws that shape the human brain.

 ### Comparison of speech representations in brains and deep neural networks.
 We test our hypothesis that the latest self-supervised architecture (wav2vec 2.0 in our case) trained on raw sensory data can produce activations similar to brain activity.